gustavodido/currency-exchange-rate/README.md

 Every command or query is a really small piece of business logic that can be individually tested, read and understood.

-_*It does not have the same goal as the CQRS pattern._
+_It does not have the same goal as the CQRS pattern._

 ##### Scheduling

-Spring is responsible for the shceduling mechanism of the task that will consistently get the latest exchange rate and save it to the in memory database.

-In order to show a little bit of reactive programming, the task is not calling the command to save the rate directly, it is triggering an event that will be listened by the command.
-If the idea was to show something more complex, possibly a message broker like RabbitMQ, I am happy to introduce a docker container, bootstrap a RabbiMQ instance and use it in the solution.
+Inside the _scheduling_ package there is the task that will consistently get the latest exchange rate.
+In order to show a little bit of reactive programming, the task is not calling the command to save the rate directly, it is triggering an event that will be listened by the command, simulating a loosely coupled Pub/Sub approach.

+##### Configuration

+It is possible to configure the application in the _yml_ files with spring profiles.